DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - ⚒️grant: The grant rule allows a subject to grant rights that it possesses on an object to another subject.
         - ⚒️create: The create rule allows a subject to create new objects and also creates an edge from the subject to that object, granting rights on the new object.
         - ⚒️remove
 - 🔴**Clark-Wilson**: The Clark–Wilson model uses a multifaceted approach to enforcing data integrity.
 Instead of defining a formal state machine, the Clark–Wilson model defines each data item and allowable data transformations.
+The Clark-Wilson model focuses on data integrity and it relies on the separation of duties.
+Subjects access and modify objects 📝indirectly through an interface or program.
+This is known as the 📝"access triple" and is made up of the subject/program/object.
+The Clark-Wilson model defines Constrained Data Items (CDI) and integrity verification procedures and confirms transformation procedures.
     - Focus is on 📝integrity.
 Clark and Wilson defined the following as the three goals of integrity in their security model that was published in 1987.
         - ⚒️Rule 1: Prevent unauthorized users from making any modifications.
         - ⚒️Rule 2: Prevent authorized users from making improper modifications.